-As a major federal funding institution, Global Affairs Canada provides significant investment support to international assistance.
-To make Canadians and populations of recipient countries aware of Canada’s contributions, organizations receiving financial support from Canada must recognize this source of funding, where appropriate.
+As a major federal funding institution, Global Affairs Canada provides significant support for international assistance.
+To make Canadians and recipient countries aware of this, organizations receiving financial support from Canada must give recognition for the funding.

-Global Affairs Canada values its relationships with funding recipients and knows that when recipients talk about Canada and its commitment to international assistance, Canadians learn that their contributions are making a difference.
-Public recognition can also help engage Canadians in development issues while helping to advance Canada’s influence, interests and values internationally.
+Global Affairs Canada values its relationships with funding recipients and knows that when they talk about Canada’s commitment to international assistance, Canadians learn that their government’s contributions make a difference.
+The world recognizes Canada’s international assistance efforts, and public recognition is important to maintain Canada’s prominence, influence and effectiveness.

 How do recipients demonstrate public recognition?

 Some examples of the many ways that recipients of Global Affairs Canada funding give recognition to Canada’s contributions include:

 - using the Canada wordmark on all communication products and infrastructure delivered with Canadian support

 - thanking the Government of Canada during international events or visits to Canada